thaibo/REA/README.md

 ### Running the webapp

-After you have completed the above steps to deploy, go to AWS console and observe the instance status until fully started Take note of the public dns (ipv4) url
+- After you have completed the above steps to deploy, go to AWS console and observe the instance status until fully started.
+- Take note of the public dns (ipv4) url.
+It should look something similar to "ec2-13-236-94-71.ap-southeast-2.compute.amazonaws.com"
-It will take around 10 minutes for the user-data scripts to fully complete Once 10 minutes has passed, paste the url into a browser to see the webapp
+- It will take around 10 minutes for the user-data scripts to fully complete
+- Once 10 minutes has passed, paste the url into a browser to see the webapp running

 ### Break down of deployment